brovie96/vimrc/README.md

 ### Installing
-Make sure you have a version of Vim that is compatible with [pathogen.vim](https://github.com/tpope/vim-pathogen/) (v7.0 or newer), since that it is used in order to load [Airline](https://github.com/vim-airline/vim-airline/) and [Fugitive](https://github.com/tpope/vim-fugitive/).
+Make sure you have a version of Vim that is compatible with [pathogen.vim](https://github.com/tpope/vim-pathogen/) (v7.0 or newer), since it is used in order to load [Airline](https://github.com/vim-airline/vim-airline/) and [Fugitive](https://github.com/tpope/vim-fugitive/).
 After cloning the repository, be sure to run `git submodule update --init` to initialize and